7131/suggest/README.md

 # Siteswap Suggestion Service

 This service suggests valid siteswaps by complimenting the numbers for the input pattern.
-The generated siteswaps can also be demonstrated with JuggleMaster.
+The generated siteswaps can also be demonstrated with a juggling simulator.

 # File list